FIX YOUR DANG CATS

 There are so many myths and excuses out there for not getting your cat spayed/neutered, and this misinformation has led to a rapid increase in homeless cats, creating cycles of suffering and death on the streets.
 This could be avoided if everyone would do their part and be responsible pet owners.
 If reducing suffering isn’t enough of a reason, there is also a long list of benefits to getting your furry friends fixed!

 The main excuse I hear from folks not getting their cat fixed is cost.
-While it’s true that some veterinary clinics charge hundreds of dollars to get a cat fixed, there are local resources available that can provide spay/neuter for as low as $50!
-That’s even cheaper than most cat towers!
+While it’s true that some veterinary clinics charge hundreds of dollars to get a cat fixed, there are local resources available that can provide spay/neuter for as low as $25!
+That’s even cheaper than some bags of cat food!
 If you can afford to feed them, you can afford to fix them!

 I want to help folks discover local low-cost spay/neuter options, so I made this page as a resource for my friends and neighbors in Fayette County, Indiana.